 Groundwater in the bedrock formation beneath the Facility is under artesian conditions, with the overlying till unit acting as an aquitard.
 Although some sand and gravel inclusions are occasionally encountered within the thick glacial clays overlying the bedrock, these deposits are discontinuous, limited in areal extent, and lack direct recharge.
 Therefore, all known groundwater supplies in the vicinity of the facility are found in the bedrock formation, which is defined as the uppermost aquifer.
 Potable water at and around the Facility is provided by municipal sources.
 The public water supply is obtained from Lake Erie and does not depend on groundwater from the bedrock aquifer.
-Further, properties in areas to the north and west of the facility have received an Urban Setting Designation (USD) from the Ohio EPA's Division of Emergency and Remedial Response Voluntary Action Program.
+Further, properties in areas to the north and west of the facility, not including the Facility, have received an Urban Setting Designation (USD) from the Ohio EPA's Division of Emergency and Remedial Response Voluntary Action Program.
 The USD provides official recognition that groundwater is not used as a source of potable water.
 Bedrock groundwater is used at the Facility for fire protection system makeup water and process water for on-site operations.
 It is also used at the BP-Husky Refinery, located north of the Facility, for cooling water.

-Based on this information, bedrock is identified as a potential source of water under current and reasonably likely future conditions at the Facility (nonpotable use) and off-Facility areas that are upgradient and outside of the USD area (potential potable use).
+Based on this information, bedrock is identified as a potential source of water under current and reasonably likely future conditions at the Facility (non_potable use) and off-Facility areas that are upgradient and outside of the USD area (potential potable use), including the property located east of Facility, which under certain groundwater conditions is downgradient of portions of the Facility.